hbctraining/Intro-to-rnaseq-hpc-O2/lessons/05_permissions_and_environment_variables.md

 -rw-rw---- 1 rsk27 rsk27 377 Oct  6 10:28 /home/rsk27/unix_workshop/README.txt
 ```

-The 'o' signals that we're changing the privileges of "others".
+The `o` signals that we're changing the privileges of "others".

 Let's change it back to allow it to be readable by others: